0xKaso/canton-dev-fund/proposals/canton-developer-language-model.md

 The model will be based on mature open-source models with domain adaptation and technical Q&A optimization.

-The primary goal is to improve accuracy for Canton technical questions rather than general-purpose capabilities.
+The primary goal is to ensure the up-to-the-minute accuracy of Canton technical responses, prioritizing real-time relevance over general-purpose capabilities.

 ---